alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 ---
 title: "Is not a Monolith Anymore!
-But is not enought!"
+But is not enough!"
 outputs: ["Reveal"]
-description: "Presentation about practices"
+description: "Presentation about the different ways of doing microservice"
 reveal_hugo:
     custom_theme: "reveal-hugo/themes/robot-lung.css"
     margin: 0.2